application-research/estuary-docusaurus/clients/php/SwaggerClient-php/docs/Api/UserApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

-# **userApiKeysKeyDelete**
+## **userApiKeysKeyOrHashDelete** {#userApiKeysKeyOrHashDelete}
-> userApiKeysKeyDelete($key)
+> string userApiKeysKeyOrHashDelete($key_or_hash)

 Revoke a User API Key.

 This endpoint is used to revoke a user API key.
-In estuary, every user is assigned with an API key, this API key is generated and issued for each user and is primarily use to access all estuary features.
-This endpoint can be used to revoke the API key thats assigned to the user.
+In estuary, every user is assigned with an API key, this API key is generated and issued for each user and is primarily used to access all estuary features.
+This endpoint can be used to revoke the API key that's assigned to the user.
+Revoked API keys are completely deleted and are not recoverable.

 ### Example
 ```php
 <?php
 require_once(__DIR__ . '/vendor/autoload.php');
 // Configure API key authorization: bearerAuth
 $config = Swagger\Client\Configuration::getDefaultConfiguration()->setApiKey('Authorization', 'YOUR_API_KEY');
 // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed